Welcoming New Iowans: What Can You Do?

-All 6 resettlement sites in Iowa are successful in welcoming New Iowans largely due to the support they receive from local communities.
-Whether through direct donations of gently used furniture to set up new homes, volunteering with various programs, or monetary donations, if you are looking for ways to help welcome refugees to our state here are the direct links to each agency:
+All 7 resettlement sites in Iowa are successful in welcoming New Iowans largely due to the support they receive from local communities.
+If you are looking for ways to help welcome refugees to our state here are the direct links to each agency:

 Catherine McAuley Center (Cedar Rapids)